-The opportunity to let your hair down and enjoy casual drinks with the rest of your colleagues may be an exciting prospect, as the countdown to Christmas officially starts following a busy and successful year.
+With many companies planning their Christmas parties as early as January, festive planning is now a year-round task.
+The opportunity to let your hair down and enjoy casual drinks with the rest of your colleagues may be an exciting prospect – but there are HR issues to consider.

-Naturally, this anticipation can become overexcitement in some cases, which can lead to some workers over-indulging and becoming a bit too merry.
+Naturally, as the Christmas party draws near the anticipation can become overexcitement in some cases, which can lead to some workers over-indulging and becoming a bit too merry.

 Whilst no-one wants to play the Grinch and stop people from enjoying themselves, it is worth reminding colleagues that the Christmas party is essentially an extension of the workplace and the same rules and expectations apply.

 Although the party may take place outside of the workplace and normal office hours, there remains the risk that an employer will be liable for the actions of its staff.

 Unfortunately, consuming high volumes of alcohol can be the catalyst for serious legal issues, with incidents of discrimination or harassment not uncommon; people can sometimes act out of character in a way they would never dream of when sober.

 For those eager at first to calm any workplace nerves, the availability of alcohol and the relaxed social environment may offer comfort but soon festivities can easily spill over, and sexual harassment is a common issue that may ensue as a result.

 Accusations of discrimination on the grounds of age, race or sexual orientation can also occur – I’m sure we can all picture the type of unsavoury scenario described.

 After a few too many drinks, emotions can become heightened and this can create all sorts of issues when out with work colleagues.

 If there are any existing workplace tensions then these can be strained further, as inebriated individuals decide to raise the issue with other members of staff, which can quickly escalate into a verbal or physical confrontation.